gpokat/cdw_tasks/README.md

-This is repositiry with my tasks solutions at Codewars.com which have been solved by using C++.
+This is repository with my tasks solutions at Codewars.com which have been solved by using C++.

 ### [Profile](http://www.codewars.com/users/harjke)
 ![Codewars Rank](https://www.codewars.com/users/harjke/badges/large)